Jean-François Butini

 Jean-François Butini (9 January 1747 – 21 November 1805) was a Genevan lawyer, prosecutor general, and politician who became notable for his early abolitionist writings.
 A member of an established Protestant family with numerous local notables, Butini combined a legal and political career with literary pursuits that reflected Enlightenment ideals.

 Early life and education

-Jean-François Butini was born into an ancient Protestant family that counted numerous local notables among its members.
+A citizen of the Republic of Geneva, Jean-François Butini was born into an ancient Protestant family that counted numerous local notables among its members.
 His father, Jacob Butini, was a merchant and member of the Council of Two Hundred, while his mother, Susanne Adrienne Françoise Rocca, was the daughter of a pastor.
 Butini received his education at the college and then at the Academy of Geneva, where he studied letters and philosophy.

 Career

 Legal profession

 Butini built his career in the judicial system, becoming a lawyer in 1769.
 He was appointed prosecutor general twice, in 1782 and 1791.
 In 1796, he co-authored a draft civil code project, contributing to legal reform efforts in the republic.